creepymonster/GlucoseDirect/README.md

 ![Screenshot](/Screenshots/settings.png?raw=true)

 ## Roadmap
+- Other transmitters
+- Detailed tests of the Libre 1
 - Other diabetes sources to upload to (like tidepool, ...)

 ## I use sounds from the following sources (incl. licenses):